top of page

 Project country: France

 With 127 medical establishments, including 85 nursing homes, the Partage et Vie Foundation is an active non-profit organization in France, with a great majority of its places eligible for social assistance, to accommodate people on modest incomes.
 Helping elderly people, both in nursing homes and at home, Partage et Vie works in partnership with public institutions and regional health agencies to ensure that its fees are sustainable.
 The average age of the people it supports is 87.7, and 74% are women with at least a fairly high level of dependency.
-In 2024/2025, the SENSE Foundation Brussels is supporting Partage et Vie with the creation of an intergenerational cultural centre, l’Assemblaye, in a retirement home in the city of Yvetot in Normandy.
+In 2024/2025, the SENSE Foundation Brussels supported Partage et Vie with the creation of an intergenerational cultural centre, l’Assemblaye, in a retirement home in the city of Yvetot in Normandy.
 Focused on doing things together, l’Assemblaye aims to be a cultural and artistic space for creative and multi-age exchanges.
-With a cultural coordinator trained in the Montessori method, the centre will encourage a sense of togetherness and the transmission of knowledge, valorizing the wisdom and skills of the beneficiaries, particularly the elderly people.
-Encounters and exchanges will be encouraged in 3 main areas: • Book library: senior adult and youth sections • Toy library: Montessori centre and a play/game centre • Creative space: DIY centre for fabric and wool, and a FabLab Ultimately, the project aims to: contribute to the harmonious ageing of the elderly, by combating social isolation; provide innovation in the region with intergenerational solidarity; and create a more positive view of retirement homes and their dependent inhabitants. https://www.fondationpartageetvie.org/
+With a cultural coordinator trained in the Montessori method, the centre encourages a sense of togetherness and the transmission of knowledge, valorizing the wisdom and skills of the beneficiaries, particularly the elderly people.
+Encounters and exchanges are encouraged in areas ranging from intergenerational storytelling and memory cafés to hands-on DIY activities.
+The first series of workshops began in May 2025 and reaches 450 visitors /month.
+In 2025/2026, the SENSE Foundation Brussels renewed its support of Partage et Vie, helping to ensure the continuity of L’Assemblaye and its programming during necessary renovation works, and to prepare a sustainable reopening later in the autumn of 2026.
+Ultimately, the project aims to: contribute to the harmonious ageing of the elderly, by combating social isolation; provide innovation in the region with intergenerational solidarity; and create a more positive view of retirement homes and their dependent inhabitants. https://www.fondationpartageetvie.org/

 Partage et Vie 2.jpg